-Whether your relationship or marriage is in trouble, or you just want to improve what is mostly a good thing, relationship or couples counseling can help.
+Whether your relationship or marriage is in trouble, or you just want to improve what is mostly a good thing, couples or marriage counseling can help.
 Perhaps you and your Significant Other are planning to be married soon and you want to begin this new chapter of your life with the benefit of pre-marital counseling.

 Whatever brought you to this page, be grateful that it did.
 Taking the time to consider how couple’s counseling could positively impact your relationship is one of your best investments of your time and resources.
 Today, you and your Significant Other could be incredibly happy.
 Or, perhaps you were at one point, but now things have become tense and things aren’t working well.
 You’re not alone.
 Every relationship goes through seasons – smooth times and rocky times, easy times and tough times, good times and times where everything you thought you knew and loved seems to be falling apart.
 Today, almost 50 percent of marriages end in divorce.
 Even higher is the number of committed relationships that end up in “emotional divorce.”
 With emotional divorce, you’re still together, technically, but you and your partner have been heading in different directions for a while.